NateKulton/code_wars/exercises/codeWarsNotes.md

 This one was simple, I copy the array and change all the values it be of number type.
 Then I iterate through the new array and added each value to my sum variable and then I return sum

+isSquare.js Notes:

+For this problem I just got the square root of a number and checked to see if that value wasn't a whole number.
+In that case I return false, in the case that it is a whole number I return true.
+On my second way to do this problem I rewrote some of the code so that we are checking if it is a whole number rather and if it isn't a whole number.